- 6.1 Capture, understand, and analyze BSS discovery and joining frame exchanges

 - Capture location is important

-- The first is between supplicant and authenticator
+- 2 capture points- The first is between supplicant and authenticator

 - The second is between authenticator and server